frankjrangel/tidyingData/README.md

 The data cleaning process made to Human Activity Recognition Using Smartphones Dataset was done with run_analysis.R script.
 For it to work you must run the script from the folder where the files are extracted.
-After the script runs you will get the tidy data as tidy_data.txt in the same folder the data files were extracted
+After the script runs you will get the tidy data as tidy_data.txt in the same folder the data files were extracted.

 To read the file to R use read.table("tidy_data.txt", header=TRUE)